1icolo/dotfiles/README.md

 > :warning: **This will overwrite your current configs!**:  Back them up before cloning this repository.

-## The following are the set of programs I like in my system.
+## The following is the set of programs I use daily.
 ---
 - tmux: terminal multiplexer
 - zsh: UNIX shell